Rated 5 stars

 Our Bespoke Live Reporting System

 Our parent company, Grounds Care Group, uses a bespoke live reporting software called iView, developed over 12 years, and as a Japanese Knotweed Specialist customer, you will have access to iView.
 This gives you insight and scheduling reports, as well as access to receipts, quotes and documentation at the click of a button.
-Here, you can see the progress of your Japanese knotweed removal, all from your computer or phone.
+Here, you can see the progress of your invasive bamboo removal, all from your computer or phone.

 get in touch